wunderio/next-drupal-starterkit/README.md

 The project uses GraphQL to fetch data from the backend.
 The queries are defined in the `next/lib/graphql` directory.
 The queries are typed using the `graphql-codegen` package, which generates TypeScript types from the queries.
 The types are then used to type the data fetched from the backend.

 When adding or modifying queries and fragments, the codegen script needs to be run to generate the corresponding types from the schema.
-Though you can always run `lando npm run graphql-codegen` or `ddev npm run graphql-codegen` yourself if needed, you shouldn't normally need to: `lando npm run build` or `ddev npm run build` will run the codegen before the build, and `lando npm run dev` or `ddev npm run dev` will start the codegen in watch mode alongside starting Next.js in development mode.
+Though you can always run `ddev npm run graphql-codegen` yourself if needed, you shouldn't normally need to: `ddev npm run build` will run the codegen before the build, and `ddev npm run dev` will start the codegen in watch mode alongside starting Next.js in development mode.
 The output of the codegen is gitignored, as the same step will be run on the CI server.

 Note that when there are changes on the GraphQL server schema itself, you will need to stop and start the command again to fetch the new schema definition (it will keep watching your changed files, but will only re-fetch the schema from the server when the codegen command first runs).
-Also, you might need to run `lando drush cr` or `ddev drush cr` to clear the Drupal cache.
+Also, you might need to run `ddev drush cr` to clear the Drupal cache.

 ##### VSCode extensions to work with GraphQL and TypeScript